rayguna/photogram-gui/README.md

 19. (1:23 min) Make "Add Photo" button on photo page functional.
 20. You can get sample photos from chicagobooth.edu
 21. (1:30 min)
+22. Go stuck making the "Add comment" button to work.
+Initially tried to append a dictionary to the photo object, but finally realized Comment is its own table.
+I had to create a separate controller to make a class with its own methods for comments.
+Subsequently, I had to link the comments table to the photo table to link the two together.

+Bottom line:
+- Joining tables is a convenient way to link different groups of information.
+- Each table can be treated as an object with its own methods.
+- Tables are linked by foreign id.
+***